 Kidding Kit Checklist: The Complete List of Goat Kidding Supplies

 Kidding season doesn’t care if it’s 2 p.m. or 2 a.m.
 When it’s time, it’s time.
 After reading as much as we can and learning from seasoned breeders, this is the comprehensive list I keep on hand for smooth, low-stress goat births.
 Take what fits your herd and vet’s guidance, skip what you won’t use, and build your kit a little more each year.
+Click here to check out our Amazon list with most supplies needed.
+All underlined items are linked directly for purchase.

 The Quick-Start 10 (Bare Minimum)